By Gabi Montgomery

 "His fervent and unflinching belief in fairness and justice for all persons was evident in all aspects of his work, such as being a tireless advocate for civil rights in the streets of Baltimore and for democratic principles in the halls and chamber of Congress.
 He was a learned man with fire in his soul, softness in his heart, and a passion for life.
 President Obama alluded to Cummings as kind and compassionate and noted that, "There is nothing weak about looking out for others.
 There is nothing weak about being honorable.
 He will rest with the giants who have gone on before him."

 Cummings carried ΦBK's values with him throughout his career.
 Upon graduating from Howard University, he achieved his childhood dream of becoming an attorney.
 In 1996, he was elected to the Maryland House of Delegates where he became the youngest elected chairman of the Maryland Legislative Black Caucus, and the first African American in the history of the state to be named Speaker Pro Tempore.
-He then rose to the United States House of Representatives where he continued his legacy of fierce advocacy for Black people in chairman of the United States House Committee on Oversight and Reform, and he eagerly led early impeachment inquires into President Donald Trump.
+He then rose to the United States House of Representatives where he continued his legacy of fierce advocacy for Black people in chairman of the United States House Committee on Oversight and Reform, and he eagerly led early impeachment inquiries into President Donald Trump.
 Cummings' political roles did not diminish his civil rights advocacy.
-In the wake of Freddie Gray's death by police brutality in 2015, Cummings advocated for justice for Gray and urged protesters to demonstrate safety.
+In the wake of Freddie Gray's death by police brutality in 2015, Cummings advocated for justice for Gray and urged protesters to demonstrate safely.

 Elijah Cummings is survived by his widow Maya Rockeymoore-Cummings and his three children.
 Even in death, his courage continues to inspire a new generation to fight for what is just and fair.